Frýdek-Místek: Sights

 The historic centre of Frýdek is located around the Zámecké Square with valuable, originally Renaissance houses.
 By the square is located the Frýdek Castle, originally built in the Gothic style between 1327 and 1339.
 It was rebuilt in the Renaissance style at the turn of the 16th and 17th centuries.
 Today the castle houses the Museum of Moravian-Silesian Beskids.
 Part of the castle is an English-style castle park.

 A part of the historic centre of Frýdek is the Church of Saint Judoc.
 It was built probably in 1612 and at the time of its foundation it was behind the town walls.
 The Renaissance church is an example of semi-folk architecture.

 In Frýdek is located the Basilica of the Visitation of Our Lady.
 The church was built in 1740–1777 and replaced a wooden chapel, which was a pilgrimage site due to the allegedly miraculous statue of the Virgin Mary.
 The statue was moved into the new church.
 In 1999, the church was promoted by Pope John Paul II to a minor basilica.
+Since 2018, it has been protected as a national cultural monument.

 The historic centre of Místek is formed by Svobody Square, lined with preserved burgher houses with arcades.
 Near the square is located the Church of Saint James the Great from 1622–1644.
 It replaced a wooden church consecrated to Saint Nicholas, which was first mentioned in 1582 and was destroyed by fire in 1602.
 The tower of the church is a landmark of Místek.